 Portrait of Michelangelo Buonarroti by Jacopino del Conte from 1535.
 It is now in the Metropolitan Museum of Art, New York.

 FERDINAND MAGELLAN (1480-1521) Portugal.
 Explorer.
 First European to cross the Pacific.
 Led first expedition to circumnavigate the globe.
-Killed in a battle with Philippine Islanders.
-(5)
+Killed in a battle with Philippine Islanders. (on 6 lists)

 A portrait of Ferdinand Magellan from the 16th or 17th Century.
 It may be found in the Mariner’s Museum Collection, Newport News, Virginia.